unicode-org/message-format-wg/spec/registry.md

 that can be used together in a single call to the function.
 `<formatSignature>` corresponds to a function call inside a placeholder inside translatable text.
 `<matchSignature>` corresponds to a function call inside a selector.
-Signatures with a non-empty `locales` attribute are locale-specific and only available in translations in the given languages.

 A signature may define the positional argument of the function with the `<input>` element.
 If the `<input>` element is not present, the function is defined as a nullary function.